"Ladies. Children. Sheep. Some people call me a terrorist, I consider myself a teacher. Lesson number one: Heroes. There is no such thing."

 Le Parkour: Tony has picked up some of this, using it to help him move around the shipyard in the final battle scene.
 It's a rather useful skill for someone who's picked up martial arts, to make use of.

-Leno Device: Continuing from the previous two films, Bill Maher, Joan Rivers, and Fashion Police host George Kotsiopoulos cameo as themselves on their shows, this time commenting on the look of the Iron Patriot.
+Leno Device: Continuing from the previous two films, both Bill Maher and Joan Rivers with the Fashion Police crew cameo as themselves on their shows, this time commenting on the look of the Iron Patriot.
+They're even full-blown scenes in the DVD.

 Meaningful Name: A Mandarin was a Chinese official, described in the movie as "an adviser to the king".
 Killian talks frequently of being "the power behind the throne", which adds to the interpretation that he's the real Mandarin.